Nigeria has a politically stable environment on top of a free market economy.

 Company registration in Nigeria may be carried out as per the following steps:

-• Prepare the Memorandum and Articles of Association (MAA), specifying the company’s objectives, in addition to the shares already issued to each of the directors – following from the information filled in form CAC 1.1.
-This document is required to be signed by a witness.
+Prepare the Memorandum and Articles of Association (MAA), specifying the company’s objectives, in addition to the shares already issued to each of the directors – following from the information filled in form CAC 1.1.
+A witness is required to sign this document.

-The CAC should take 2-3 daysto examinethese documents and, if everything is in order, a notification will be sent informing you of the company’s registration with the company’s RC number.
+The CAC should take 2-3 days to examine these documents.
+If everything is in order, a notification will be sent informing you of the company’s registration with the company’s RC number.

 Documents Required for Company Registration in Nigeria